emhashef/TimeRecorder/README.md

 # TimeRecorder
-this app record time of computer was on. you can download from below link : https://github.com/emhashef/TimeRecorder/blob/master/TR/Setup.exe
+this app record the time of your computer was on. you can download it from below link : https://github.com/emhashef/TimeRecorder/blob/master/TR/Setup.exe